duvall3/rat-pac/user/README_collab.md

 **Written for ROOT 5.34; ROOT 6 version currently in development**

-**NOTE: The version of ROOT used _must_ be one compiled against RAT-PAC, as described in the RAT-PAC documentation [here](https://rat.readthedocs.io/en/latest/installation.html).**
+**NOTE: This document presupposes that a working installation of RAT-PAC and its accompanying build of ROOT are active on the machine in use.
+In other words, the version of ROOT used _must_ be one compiled against RAT-PAC, as described in the RAT-PAC documentation [here](https://rat.readthedocs.io/en/latest/installation.html).**

 Required Files